natenichols/constexpr-typeinfo-less/typeinfo-less.md

 Below, we propose a canonical way of sorting all types in c++, which allows us to mark `std::type_info::before` `constexpr`.

-This proposal does propose marking type successor access as `constexpr` (i.e.
+This proposal does not propose marking type successor access as `constexpr` (i.e.
 `typeid(int).next()`), as the result of that is by necessity compilation-unit specific.